vakata/octotree/README.md

 ## Octotree (modified by vakata)

+The original great extension by @buunguyen is available [here](https://github.com/buunguyen/octotree)

 Browser extensions (Chrome & Opera & Firefox & Safari) to display the GitHub source code tree in a resizable sidebar.
 Private repositories are also supported.

 ### GitHub API Rate Limit